flpolycyber/flpolycyber.github.io/REFERENCE.md

 Mine looks like this because I keep the repository in a folder called Code that's in my Documents folder.

+## Step 2: Make sure your repository is up to date with origin

+    git checkout main
+    git pull

-## Step 2: Create a branch to edit the code in
+## Step 3: Create a branch to edit the code in

-Do not edit code on the main branch.
-Make a branch to make changes in using the following command:
+All changes to a repository's main branch should be done through a feature branch, and merged into the main branch via a pull request.

+Always start the name with `feature-`, then add a description of what you are working on

     git checkout -b feature-branchname

 Name your branch something descriptive based on what feature you will be working on, like `feature-mainpage`.

-## Step 3: Edit the code
+## Step 4: Edit the code

 Before editing code, always verify you're in your feature branch, NOT the main branch using